SakibAhmedShuva/Low-Light-Detection-Model/README.md

 The model will:
 1. Initialize your camera device
-2. Begin continuous light level monitoring
+2. Begin continuous light-level monitoring
 3. Automatically start recording when lighting is adequate
 4. Terminate after 60 seconds or upon pressing 'q'